jyblue1001/jyblue1001.github.io/_posts/2024-12-10-pll-full-plll-design.md

 <br>

-Up close like fig 6, the actual V_CONT distorts about 0.03mVpp.
+Up close like [fig.6](#fig6), the actual V_CONT distorts about 0.03mVpp.
 This occurs from the subtle changes in the input parasitic capacitances of the VCO components when the oscillation happens.
 Meaning, that the distortion comes from the VCO itself and cannot be suppressed unless the MOSFETs get smaller.
 However, with our devices from the Skywater130PDK, which limits the MOSFET size to [W: 0.43um, L: 0.15um], this is as far as we go.

 <br>